 In today’s high-tech world of winemaking, where modern machinery and scientific precision dominate, the image of winemakers stomping grapes with their bare feet might seem like a charming relic of the past.
 However, foot treading, an ancient technique dating back thousands of years, still holds a special place in the hearts (and practices) of some of the world’s most discerning winemakers.
 But why do they continue to embrace this traditional method?

-At the core of winemaking is the process of crushing grapes, a critical step that releases the juice needed for fermentation.
+At the core of winemaking is the process of stomping grapes, a critical step that releases the juice needed for fermentation.
 This process requires just the right amount of pressure—enough to break the skins without crushing the seeds, which can introduce unwanted bitterness.
 Traditionally, this delicate task was performed by human feet, a method that remains surprisingly effective even in today’s advanced winemaking world.

 For many winemakers, especially those focused on artisanal and premium wines, foot treading has never gone out of style.
 These producers have long recognised that the human foot, with its soft, even pressure, is ideal for gently breaking the grape skins without damaging the seeds.
 This careful handling results in wines with a more refined balance of flavours and tannins.